Livox-SDK/Livox-SDK/README.md

 ### 4.1.3 ARM-Linux Cross Compile

-The procedure of cross compile Livox-SDK in ARM-Linux are shown below。
+The procedure of cross compile Livox-SDK in ARM-Linux are shown below.

 #### Dependencies

-Host machine requires install cmake and gcc。You can install these packages using apt:
+Host machine requires install cmake and gcc.
+You can install these packages using apt:

 ```
 sudo apt install cmake gcc